execution-flows/flow-compose/README.md

 ```

 1. `cached` - an optional argument with default value `False`.
-    * When set to `True`, the function will be called only once during a single flow execution, and the flow context will cache its return value.
+    * When set to `True`, the function will be called only once during a single flow execution, and the flow context will cache its return value for the duration of the flow execution.
     * We set the `cached` flag to `True` when:
-      1. The function execution is expensive - like reading from the DB or requesting an external API, and the result will not change during the flow execution.
+      1. The function execution is expensive - like reading from a database or sending a request to an external API, and the result will not change during the flow execution.
-      2. We want to make the function idempotent - like when creating or updating a DB record.
+      2. We want to make the function idempotent - like when creating or updating a database record.
 We want to ensure we create only one record or update the same record only once.

 2. `standard_python_argument` - a standard Python function argument of any valid Python type passed during flow function invocation.
    * Available only in the body of the flow function.